EconomyFeb 28, 2022

 In order to pinpoint the challenges that NDEs are facing to remain operational and sustainable in the current crisis, a qualitative research methodology was deployed for data collection.
 Two data collection methods were used: (1) one-on-one interviews with local decision-makers in each district, (2) focus group discussions with necessity-driven entrepreneurs from the selected sub-sectors in the three districts.
 For each focus group discussion, up to seven entrepreneurs were recruited from the identified sub-sectors.

 This report is the second of a planned series on Lebanon’s rural areas focusing on Fnaidek.
 It concludes with policy recommendations to avoid conventional policy pitfalls, which often disregard the role of municipalities in local economic development.
-It also highlights the need for a more inclusive entrepreneurial rural policy in Lebanon by:(1) empowering NDEs locally, (2) fostering economic growth, particularly in the agricultural sector, (3) enhancing regional networks, (4) engaging the youth, and (5) empowering women.Lina S. Maddah is an Economic Researcher at the Lebanese Center for Policy Studies (LCPS).
-Her areas of work include local economic development, regional economics, economic geography, location decisions, firm dynamics, and cultural and creative industries (CCIs).
-Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili (URV), Spain, and is currently an Adjunct Professor at the Department of Economics at the Lebanese American University.
+It also highlights the need for a more inclusive entrepreneurial rural policy in Lebanon by:(1) empowering NDEs locally, (2) fostering economic growth, particularly in the agricultural sector, (3) enhancing regional networks, (4) engaging the youth, and (5) empowering women.Lina S. Maddah is a Senior Economic Researcher at the Lebanese Center for Policy Studies.
+Her areas of work include Urban and Regional Economics, Firm Dynamics, Spatial Economic Analysis, Cultural and Creative Industries, and Local Entrepreneurship Ecosystems.
+Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili, Spain, and is an Adjunct Professor at the Department of Economics at the Lebanese American University.